The Innkeeper Who Watched

 The young men came in great numbers.
 They judged through the night.

-The school punished him for it.
-But he had learned something he would never forget: that people will come, and come, and keep coming, if you give them someone to evaluate.
-And that the ones being evaluated need not consent, need not know, need not benefit.
+The school punished him.
+He came close to expulsion.
+But he had learned two things he would never unlearn: that people will come, and come, and keep coming, if you give them someone to evaluate — and that the ones doing the evaluating are changed by the act without ever knowing it.

 He built the inn on that foundation.
 And though the inn grew vast and the rooms multiplied beyond counting, the foundation never changed.

 So the man built an inn at the crossroads of the world.
 Every road led to it.
-The lonely came, and the merchants came, and the travelers came — and the man grew rich beyond counting, because he charged no one to enter.
+The lonely came, and the merchants came, and the travelers came and criminals came — and the man grew rich beyond counting, because he charged no one to enter.

 Instead he watched.